 A very handy feature of RNode is that you can attach it to your computer, Rasbperry Pi, or similar, as a generic network interface.
 It’s probably the easiest way to run IP, TCP, UDP and whatever you might fancy over LoRa.
 As such, you can run more or less any networked application over LoRa.

-You should also use the RNode Config Utility to put your RNode into TNC mode.
+When tncattach is installed, you must then use the RNode Config Utility to put your RNode into TNC mode.
 Here’s an example command:

 ./rnodeconf /dev/ttyUSB0 -T --freq 867000000 --bw 250000 --txp 14 --sf 7 --cr 5

 The above setup yields an on-air bitrate of 10.9 kbps, and will prepare the device to be used as a generic network adapter.
 Please make sure to configure a frequency, bandwidth and output power that is suitable for the jurisdiction you are in.

 When the RNode has been put into TNC mode, you simply need to run the tncattach program with the options you need to bring up the networking interface.
 For a complete guide on how to use tncattach, please see this post on the subject.

 Generally speaking, a command like the following will create a full ethernet-compatible networking interface with the connected RNode, bring it up and configure an IP address:

 sudo tncattach /dev/ttyUSB0 115200 -d -e -n -m 478 -i 10.99.0.1/24

 That’s it!
 You now have a wireless Ethernet and IP interface using LoRa modulation up and running!